luismfranco/automatedMouseMaze/README.md

 4. ``path`` for saving the experiment data.
 5. ``autoSave`` option.

 Once your have selected your desired options, you can click on ``Initialize Task``.
 This will establish a connection between the computer and Teensy.
 It will also initialize the visual stimulus in the background, but it will not show it yet.
-Clicking on ``Initialize Task`` disables all fields in the "Task Parameters" and "Experiment Data" boxes.
+Clicking on ``Initialize Task`` disables all fields in the "Task Settings" and "Experiment Data" boxes.
 If you would like to change something, click on ``Cancel Task``.
 This will allow you to access all fields again, but you will need to ``Initialize Task`` again afterwards.

 Next, clikc on ``Start Task`` to start running your experiment.
 If you would like to record video and do electrophysiology as well (see below), make sure you have initialized those options before clickin on ``Start Task``.
 After a task has started, only the door selected in ``start door`` (see above) will open, and the visual stimulus will be displayed on the screen throughout the trial, unless the on and/or off switchs are enabled (see above).